pvpscript/quickgcm/README.md

 ### For Browsers
 To use in your browser, you can simply use the `quickgcm.js` file removing its last line, that contains the export instruction, i.e. `module.exports = QuickGCM;`.
-After doing that, just refer to the file by using a `script` tag or simply copying and pasting it inside the browser's console.
+After doing that, just refer to the file by using a `<script>` tag or simply by copying and pasting it inside the browser's console.

 # Usage